Pohungkuo/IoTGAN/README.md

 To make this experiment, we use multiple Raspberry Pis as cluster nodes in the IoT Network.
 You have to install tensorflow on all the cluster nodes.

+You also have to specify the task number for each node like this: code example:
 ## Release History

 * 0.2.1